BUGS-NYU/Hello-World/README.md

 # Hello-World
-This contains a python file to print hello world.
+This contains a python file that prints "Hello World".